nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### CSV Export Service

-#### Elasticsearch scroll for CSV Export bulk action
+#### Elasticsearch Scroll for CSV Export Bulk Action

-The CSV Export now uses elasticsearch scroll.
-This allows to improve resilience and ensure that an export from the UI (search result from elasticsearch) matches the export.
+The CSV Export now uses Elasticsearch scroll.
+This allows to improve resilience and ensure that an export from the UI (search result from Elasticsearch) matches the export.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28577](https://jira.nuxeo.com/browse/NXP-28577)

+### Scroll Service
-### Scroll service {{Also available in '10.10'}}
+(also available in 10.10)

 We added a new service dedicated to retrieve a long list of identifiers representing a result set.

-This service allows to globalize the existing scrolling API to get a document list ids or elasticsearch resultset.
+This service allows to globalize the existing scrolling API to get a document list ids or Elasticsearch resultset.

 It also allows to have other document scrollers:
 - a list of ids (so we don't have to query the repository or elastic)